Skip to content

 work_cif_path, cellpar_deviation, listed_elements_only = parse_input(

-input_cif_path, cellpar_deviation_perc, listed_elements_only
+input_cif, cellpar_deviation_perc, listed_elements_only

 )

-output_cif_path = Path(output_cif_path)
+output_cif_path = input_cif.parent / output_cif_name

 # get the list of fitting entries